 Overseas Job Hunting Tips from HR & Recruitment Professionals

-Avoid these seven common CV mistakes when apply for jobs abroad
+Avoid these seven common CV mistakes when applying for jobs abroad

-Missing job history.
+- Missing job history.
 There was a unanimous ‘no’ vote for gaps or inconsistency in career history.
 If a recruiter has the time they will ask you about it, but make sure there are no gaps.
-This includes highlighting any education or special courses, or being upfront in an interview about any time away do to personal reasons.
+This includes highlighting any education or special courses or being upfront in an interview about any time away due to personal reasons.

 How to start your overseas job search